Off the Beaten Path in Rouen

-Use this page as a starting point for a Rouen walking tour, a free self-guided route, or the Roamee app for Rouen.
+Use this page as a starting point for a Rouen walking tour, a free route, or the Roamee app for Rouen.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Rouen for the well-known history and architecture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Rouen Cathedral, residential quarters, quiet courtyards — these are the parts of Rouen that feel genuine.
-Places like Aitre Saint-Maclou and Panorama XXL are the kind of spots locals would actually recommend.
+Places like Aitre Saint-Maclou are the kind of spots locals would actually recommend.

 The old town is compact and entirely walkable.
 Start at the cathedral and follow the pedestrian streets north to the Gros-Horloge.